 If you are a frequent traveler, you can avoid a lot of the security inspection processes by signing up for TSA Precheck.
 It costs $85 for a 5 year membership, and will let you go through security without needing to remove your shoes, laptops, liquids, belts and light jackets.
 Of course, the TSA officers have the right to do random searches to anybody but for the most part, TSA Precheck can give you an expedited security screening process.

 To sign up for TSA Precheck, all you need to do is submit an application online and schedule an in-person appointment at one of several hundred enrolment centers across the US.
-The in-person appointment will include doing background checks and getting your fingerprints taken.
+The in-person appointment will include doing background checks and getting your fingerprints taken, as well as some other optional checks you can read more about here.
 Once approved, you'll receive a Known Traveler Number which you can include in your airline bookings.
 Your boarding pass will have the TSA Precheck symbol printed on it, giving you access to the Precheck lanes at airports across the US.

 Another option is Global Entry, which is a U.S. Customs and Border Patrol program.
 It includes TSA Precheck plus other expedited entry benefits.
 At select airports, you would just go to Global Entry kiosks, present your passport or U.S. permanent resident card, scan your fingerprints on the scanner and complete a customs declaration.
 The kiosk will issue you a transaction receipt and will direct you to baggage claim and the exit.
 The application process is similar to TSA Precheck, but costs $100 for a 5 year membership.